Coppabella Blacksmith Shop

-Coppabella Blacksmith Shop is a heritage-listed former blacksmith shop on the former Coppabella Station at Rosewood, Greater Hume Shire, New South Wales, Australia.
+Coppabella Blacksmith Shop is a heritage-listed former blacksmith shop on the former Coppabella Station at Rosewood in the Riverina region of New South Wales, Australia.
 It was built c.
 1863.
 The site includes an adjacent stables and burial plot.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The land was granted to Henry Osborne in 1837.
 The following year Osborne sold the property to James Robinson who was Osborne's neighbour in the Illawarra region.
 Robinson was subsequently the first to settle in the Tumbarumba region.

 Robinson and his wife raised eight daughters and one son.
 The son later managed the property after Robinsons death in 1868.
 Most of the daughters married locally and due to the large family, Coppabella was the district's social centre for many years.

 In 1872 the property was subdivided and the main portion sold to Henry Whitty, a nephew of Robinson jnr.

 In 1876 Whitty sold to the Rial brothers.
 However, later, the property was resumed by the Bank of Australasia.
 The history of the property ownership is not known until 1920 when Mr Baker sold Coppabella to Tupra Pastoral Company, owned by the Creswick family of Melbourne.
 Upon the death of Sir Alex Creswick, they sold the property to Australian Newsprint Mills in 1983.

 In 1985 the Heritage Branch received community representations concerned for the future of the site as it was for sale.
 At the time the timber industry was replacing much of the traditional agricultural practices in the region.
 There was a possibility that the site would be cleared and used for pine plantation.

 A s.130 order was placed over the site on 2 August 1985 to provide emergency protection of the site.
 Following discussion with the owner of the site, Australian Newsprint Mills Pty Ltd conservation under the Heritage Act 1977 as supported and Interim Heritage Order was placed on 5 December 1986.

 In 1987 Australian Newsprint Mills commissioned an archaeology report to assess the structures and recommend a schedule of works.
 During 1988 and 1989 conservation works were completed on the site.

 A Permanent Conservation Order was placed over the site on 2 December 1988.
 It was transferred to the State Heritage Register on 2 April 1999.